Written, oral and visual communication at the GCC

 The Global Communication Center (GCC) prepares CMU students to communicate in an interconnected world by providing free one-on-one tutoring, workshops, and classroom support.
 Below are some of the ways we support students and faculty:

-Undergraduates: course papers, lab reports, presentation slides, oral communication, scientific posters, senior theses, team projects, job and graduate school applications
+Undergraduates: course papers, lab reports, PowerPoint presentations, oral communication, scientific posters, senior theses, team projects, job and graduate school applications

-Graduate students: dissertations, proposals, technical papers, journal articles, conference presentations, research posters, data visualization, written and oral exams
+Graduate students: dissertations, grant proposals, technical papers, journal articles, conference presentations, research posters, data visualization, application materials (including personal statements and cover letters), written and oral exams

 Faculty: advice on assignment design, class and department-specific workshops, assistance with academic publication and presentations